nikodunk/blog/content/learnings.md

 	* Hugo Static Site, loads of email.

 	Stats
-	* 52 startups applied with their old YC applications
+	* 52 startups applied with old YC applications
 	* 7 investors applied for insights into the startups
 	* 4 rounds sent, suggesting 48 startups in total.